TritonDataCenter/rfd/rfd/0035/README.md

 which plugs into bunyan and sends messages to fluentd.
 We could have these go to some other system in a simlar manner and not write them to local disk.

+### Performance impact

+Preliminary testing of the sdc-docker zone using the sdc-docker test suite on 19th Dec 2017 (running ~1500 tests) in COAL showed around 7% performance penalty, where all triton components had rfd-35-cls tracing enabled:

+    # No RFD 35 test results:
+    # Completed in 3144 seconds.
+    # PASS: 1574 / 1574

+    # RFD 35 cls test results:
+    # Completed in 3360 seconds.
+    # PASS: 1574 / 1574

 ### Impact on post-mortem debugging